Temaran/UE4RenderDocPlugin/README.md

    If unable to locate one, you will be prompted to locate RenderDoc manually through a dialog window.
    The plugin will remember the RenderDoc location until it is no longer valid.

-7. After the plugin has been loaded successfully, you should have two new buttons in the top-right corner of your viewport.
+7. After the plugin has been loaded successfully, you should have two new buttons in the top-right corner of your Level Editor viewport.
    The left-most button (see below) will capture the next frame and launch the RenderDoc UI to inspect the frame.
    The right-most button has some configuration options.
    ![](doc/img/howto-capture.jpg)

+8. Alternatively, the console command `RenderDoc.CaptureFrame` can also be used for capturing a frame.
+This is particularly useful when in PIE (Play-in-Editor) mode or when in Game mode, as the Level Editor viewport UI is omitted during gameplay.

 For Advanced Users